 To see a list of devkit commands, simply run it in your terminal without any arguments.

 This prints out a list of devkit commands.
 You can get help for a particular command by typing

 -h argument to show help.

-basil is installed you’re ready to create a new game project.
+devkit is installed you’re ready to create a new game project.
 Take a look at the Hello, World!
 Guide to see how to get started using the Game Closure DevKit.